rafaelspengler/drupal/sites/all/modules/poormanscron/README.txt

 Installation
 ------------

-1) Copy/upload the poormanscron.module to the sites/all/modules directory of
+1) Extract the package.
-   your Drupal installation.
+2) Copy/upload the Poormanscron folder to your sites/all/modules directory of your Drupal installation (e.g. sites/all/modules/poormanscron).
-2) Enable the poormanscron module in Drupal (administer -> modules).
+3) Enable the Poormanscron module in Drupal (administer -> modules).

 Configuration